- Getting Started

 This opens up new opportunities for your app, such as:

-- Creating a timesheet for your employees.
+- Creating a timesheet for external vendors.

 - Creating a form where users can submit their taxes reports and process them using Document Understanding.